 Acted for the defendants in Supreme Court of Queensland proceedings concerning a A$1.7 billion damages claim in respect of the 2005 Monto Coal Project Joint Venture and involving detailed assessments of the economic viability of a mine with production of up to 10 million tonnes per annum.

 Acted for the liquidators of Octaviar Limited and Octaviar Administration Pty Ltd in Australia’s largest auditor negligence case against KPMG arising out of the collapse of the MFS/Octaviar Group.

-Acted for a high profile director of a major construction company in connection with ASIC and AFP investigations in relation to alleged foreign bribery.
+Acting for the former CEO of Leighton Holdings Limited (now CIMIC Group Limited) in connection with ASIC and AFP investigations in relation to alleged foreign bribery.

 Defending the privately owned hospitality group in class action proceedings filed in the Federal Court of Australia alleging the underpayment of Merivale’s workforce in the order of a claimed $129m.

 Defending BSA Limited in class action proceedings against the ASX listed company alleging “sham contracting” under the Fair Work Act 2009 (Cth).